SamMylle/ProjectPower/README.txt

 ----------------

 * When disconnecting/closing a client, an IOException gets thrown somewhere within avro.
 We were unable to catch this exception anywhere, and have reported this to the assistant.

+* We weren't sure how to disable the avro INFO logging (when setting up transceivers etc.), other than using the slf4j-nop jar to disable all logging.
+We have included this jar in our lib folder, but it is not used by default when running everything via the shell scripts.
+In order to accomplish this, change this part in the runJavaFile.sh script: lib/slf4j-simple-1.7.7.jar    ->    lib/slf4j-nop-1.7.7.jar